Digital Marketing

 1. Click-through Landing Pages:

-These landing pages are designed to persuade the visitor to click through to another page, usually a sales or product page.
+These landing pages are designed to persuade the visitor to click through to another page, usually a sales or product page, with design and messaging crafted to direct users toward a specific action.
 The primary goal of a click-through landing page is to provide enough information and context for the user to make an informed decision about taking the next step.
 These pages are often employed in e-commerce funnels, providing users with an overview of the product or service before guiding them to the final transaction.
+Sometimes, multiple CTAs on a click-through landing page can direct users to the same page, streamlining the conversion process.

 2. Lead Generation Landing Pages: